mackenzie-remote/hugoblog/content/blog/2024/06/story-time-job-05-p2-managed-security-provider/index.md

 ## Conclusion

-I spent a huge portion of my day for over a year just reading through the email logs, looking for false positives, false negatives, weaking this, adjusting that...
+I spent a huge portion of my day for over a year just reading through the email logs, looking for false positives, false negatives, tweaking this, adjusting that...

 I learned so much, and it was amazing for my personal and professional knowledge.
 My next 6 years of jobs touched email in some way - eventually that knowledge became less relevant for work (everyone eventually moved to Google/Microsoft)